uidaholib/games_source/pages/index.md

 Students, staff, and faculty can checkout games from the Library:

 - 2 games at time
-- 5 day checkouts
+- 2 week checkouts
-- 1 renewal
+- 1 renewal for one week

 Browse games on this site, check availability in our catalog, or on the shelf on the library's first floor.
 Bring games to the circulation desk for checkout.